seat-team-six/Tutorials/student.md

 4. [Download VS Code](https://code.visualstudio.com)

-5. [Download SEAT extension](https://marketplace.visualstudio.com/items?itemName=UCL.labassignments).
-You can also run this command `ext install labassignments` in VS Code Quick Open.
+5. [Download extSEAT extension](https://marketplace.visualstudio.com/items?itemName=UCL.labassignments).
+You can also run this command ` install UCL.labassignments` in VS Code Quick Open.

 6. Open any `.pla` file ([here](https://drive.google.com/open?id=0B-bbBbmOr9FZMlJUQXYyQ05DSGs) you have one covering Haskell basics).
 SEAT will automatically generate a `.hs` where you can start coding your solutions.
 You'll need to open the `.pla` file first everytime you want to use SEAT.